Search

 At Clarkslegal, we regularly provide training to businesses to ensure they keep up to date with their sponsorship duties.
 We cover all aspects of the sponsorship licencing process from applying for a licence to maintaining an existing licence.

-Our immigration team works closely with our employment team to ensure that an organisation is compliant with both immigration and employment law
+Our immigration lawyers works closely with our employment lawyers to ensure that an organisation is compliant with both immigration and employment law

 About this article